 Lockheed Martin decided to revive the civil version of the Hercules because military budgets around the world are currently shrinking.
 As with the L-100, the LM-100J is targeted at civil applications such as oversized cargo transport; oil dispersion & aerial spray; oil and gas exploration; mining logistics operations; aerial firefighting; aerial delivery; medevac & air ambulance; humanitarian relief operations; personnel transport; austere field operations; and search and rescue.
 Also as with the L-100, smaller military forces that don't need particular military optimizations may find the LM-100J attractive -- and it can certainly be enhanced with advanced kit to a degree, such as a sensor turret for search and rescue missions.

-* In more news of the C-130 ("LM Launches Production SOF Variant Of C-130J For Export" by Peter Felstead, IHS Jane's Defence Weekly, 21 June 2017) Lockheed Martin launched another new variant of the Hercules, the "C-130J-SOF" at the Paris Air Show in June.
+* In more news of the C-130 ("LM Launches Production SOF Variant Of C-130J For Export" by Peter Felstead, JANES.com, 21 June 2017) Lockheed Martin launched another new variant of the Hercules, the "C-130J-SOF" at the Paris Air Show in June.
 As its designation implies, it's intended for special operations forces -- being the first Hercules tailored for that role to be sold for export.

 The baseline C-130J-SOF is in an ISR configuration, featuring: